Students in Israeli Colleges, Universities, and Career Training Courses

 Procedures for obtaining an interest-free loan for students in Israeli colleges & other higher academic institutions.

 Loans are designated for Israeli citizens who are students in colleges and other academic institutions in Israel.

 - General Academic Loan – Loans up to NIS 30,000.

-- Drucker Family Student Loan for Students of Applied Sciences – Loans of up to NIS 20,000 each, totaling up to NIS 60,000 (an option to take a 20,000 each year for three consecutive years, with only a single guarantor.
+- Drucker Family Student Loan for Students of Applied Sciences – Loans of up to NIS 20,000 each, totaling up to NIS 60,000 (an option to take a 20,000 each year for three consecutive years) with no requirement for a guarantor.
 For more information about the Drucker Student Loans read here (in Hebrew).

 - Career Training Loans – Loans up to NIS 30,000 to those taking courses in varied subjects such as computers studies, nutritionist training, coaching, fitness instruction, complementary medicine and more.